Skip to main content

 Myth – “The chance that I’ll have an crash is so small, those things only happen to other people.”

 Fact – This is an attitude that is universal to everything we do and we’re used to believing that crashes only happen to other people.
-However, next time it could be you.
-It could be your name in the headlines.
-The crashes you see on the roads you travel, if you’d left a few minutes earlier, could that not have been you?
+However, anyone can be affected by a crash.

 Myth – “I’m a good, cautious driver – it won’t happen to me!”

 Fact – Whilst you may be a responsible driver, you aren’t able to control other drivers on the road.
-No matter how safe you are, you won’t be able to control the drunk driver or the speeding driver that might hit you.
+No matter how safe you are, you won’t be able to control the behaviour of other drivers.
 Don’t underestimate the risks.

 Seat belts save lives.